Digital puppetry: Sesame Street: Elmo's World

 One of the most widely seen successful examples of digital puppetry in a TV series is Sesame Street's "Elmo's World" segment.
 A set of furniture characters were created with CGI, to perform simultaneously with Elmo and other real puppets.
-They were performed in real time on set, simultaneously with live puppet performances.
+They were performed in real-time on set, simultaneously with live puppet performances.
 As with the example of Henson's Waldo C. Graphic above, the digital puppets' video feed was seen live by both the digital and physical puppet performers, allowing the digital and physical characters to interact.

 Disney theme parks

 Walt Disney Imagineering has also been an important innovator in the field of digital puppetry, developing new technologies to enable visitors to Disney theme parks to interact with some of the company's famous animated characters.
-In 2004, they used digital puppetry techniques to create the Turtle Talk with Crush attractions at Epcot and Disney California Adventure Park.
+In 2004, they used digital puppetry techniques to create the Turtle Talk with Crush attractions at Epcot and Disney California Adventure.
 In the attraction, a hidden puppeteer performs and voices a digital puppet of Crush, the laid-back sea turtle from Finding Nemo, on a large rear-projection screen.
-To the audience Crush appears to be swimming inside an aquarium and engages in unscripted, real-time conversations with theme park guests.
+To the audience, Crush appears to be swimming inside an aquarium and engages in unscripted, real-time conversations with theme park guests.

-Disney Imagineering continued its use of digital puppetry with the Monsters Inc. Laugh Floor, a new attraction in Tomorrowland at Walt Disney World's Magic Kingdom, which opened in the spring of 2007.
+Disney Imagineering continued its use of digital puppetry with the Monsters, Inc. Laugh Floor, a new attraction in Tomorrowland at Walt Disney World's Magic Kingdom, which opened in the spring of 2007.
 Guests temporarily enter the "monster world" introduced in Disney and Pixar's 2001 film, Monsters, Inc., where they are entertained by Mike Wazowski and other monster comedians who are attempting to capture laughter, which they convert to energy.
-Much like Turtle Talk, the puppeteers interact with guests in real-time, just as a real-life comedian would interact with his/her audience.
+Much like Turtle Talk, the puppeteers interact with guests in real time, just as a real-life comedian would interact with his/her audience.

 Disney also uses digital puppetry techniques in Stitch Encounter, which opened in 2006 at the Hong Kong Disneyland park.
-Disney has another version of the same attraction in Disneyland Resort Paris called Stitch Live!
+Disney has another version of the same attraction in Disneyland Paris called Stitch Live!

 Military Simulation & Training

 Since 2014, the United States Army's Program Executive Office for Simulation, Training, Research, and Instrumentation (PEO STRI), a division of US Army Simulation and Training Technology Center (STTC), has been experimenting with digital puppetry as a method of teaching advanced situational awareness for infantry squads.
 A single improvisor using motion capture technology from Organic Motion Inc interacted with squads through the medium of several different life-sized avatars of varying ages and genders that were projected onto multiple walls throughout an urban operations training facility.
-The motion capture technology was paired with real-time voice shifting in order to achieve the effect.
+The motion capture technology was paired with real-time voice shifting to achieve the effect.